PhastPhood/docfx-seed/ide/quickstart-personalize-the-ide.md

 ms.workload:
   - "multiple"
 ---
-# Quickstart: Personalize the Visual Studio IDE and Editor
+# Personalize the Visual Studio IDE and Editor

 In this 5-10 minute quickstart, we'll customize the Visual Studio color theme and two text colors in the **Text Editor**.